ironhack-labs/lab_react-custom-hooks/README.md

     export default UserGists;
     ```

-7.  **Update `App.tsx`**: Finally, let's render these two components in our main `App` component.
-Replace the content of `src/App.tsx` with this:
+7.  **Update `App.jsx`**: Finally, let's render these two components in our main `App` component.
+Replace the content of `src/App.jsx` with this:

-    ```typescript
+    ```jsx
-    // src/App.tsx
+    // src/App.jsx
-    import PublicGists from "./components/PublicGists";
+    import PublicGists from './components/PublicGists';
-    import UserGists from "./components/UserGists";
+    import UserGists from './components/UserGists';

     function App() {
       return (